hweickert/cycle-files/README.md

 # Introduction
-`cycle-files` uses pre-defined lists of locations to quickly jump between files in VIM.
+`vim-cycle-files` uses pre-defined lists of locations to quickly jump between files in VIM.

 This is useful if you have several similar file structures (like git clones or forks) and you need to do comparisons between them.